 Skip to main content

 When it comes to recommendation systems (or machine-learning in general) often all the data you need won't be in the same spot.
-For example, you might have your interaction event data in Google Analytics, your user data in Postgres and your items in S3.
+For example, you might have your interaction event data in BigQuery, your user data in Postgres and your item catalog in MySQL.
 This is usually one of the reasons it's so hard to get started with machine-learning, coercing all this data into one place as a unified schema can be tricky!
 It only get's harder when you move from the experimental stage to production as continuous ETL or stream pipelines need to be built that are robust to data quality issues and can maintain data consistency constraints.

 Shaped makes it easy to handle this problem by providing connectors to all of the common areas you'd store recommendation data.
 These connectors can be used in the create model queries to flexibly choose what user, item, interaction and filter data is needed for your model.
 Under-the-hood Shaped parses these DuckDB syntax queries and builds ETL and stream pipelines to ingest your data with the required freshness for your use-case.

-This guide runs through how to create a model using more than one connector.
+This guide runs through how to create a model using more than one connector, and transforming the data from each connector into a unified schema for your model.

 A Familiar User, Item & Events Model